Jessi-777/Jessi-777/README.md

 - I trust and honor my team / collaborators.
 No matter how stuck an engineer is, never put them down.
 Teach, guide or mentor, always lift up the             people.
 Being realist is important.
 But, being mean about it is never necessary.

-- We Software Engineers know how `Serious` we need to becareful with `sensative data`. 💯
+- We Software Engineers know how `Serious` it is to work with `sensative data`. 💯

 # Communication

-- Communication is the root of a great professional / friend relationship.
+- Communication is the root of a great professional relationship.

 - I will communicate with you in a humble and respectable manner. ( If we're buddies you already know )